janlelis/wirb/README.md

     require 'wirb'
     Wirb.start

-Another way would be to use [Irbtools](https://irb.tools), which activate WIRB automatically.
+Another way would be to use [Irbtools](https://github.com/janlelis/irbtools), which activates WIRB automatically.

 ## `Kernel#wp`

-WIRB comes with a pretty printing utility (similar to awesome_print):
+WIRB comes with a pretty printing utility:

     require 'wirb/wp'
     wp some_object

+Other than similar tools like *pp* or *awesome_print*, it will not change the format the highlighted objects by adding whitespace, but only adds colors.

 ### Bundled Schemas